Predicting the future with magnons: Abstract

 \section{Abstract}

 Forecasting complex, chaotic signals is a central challenge across science and technology, with implications ranging from secure communications to climate modeling.
-Here we demonstrate that magnons – the collective spin excitations in magnetically ordered materials – can serve as an efficient physical reservoir for predicting such dynamics.
-Using a magnetic microdisk in the vortex state as a magnon-scattering reservoir, we show that intrinsic nonlinear interactions transform a simple microwave input into a high-dimensional spectral output suitable for reservoir computing, in particular, for time series predictions.
-Trained on the Mackey-Glass benchmark, which generates a cyclic yet aperiodic time series widely used to test machine-learning models, the system achieves accurate and reliable predictions that rival state-of-the-art physical reservoirs.
+Here we demonstrate that magnons, the collective spin excitations in magnetically ordered materials, can serve as an efficient physical reservoir for predicting such dynamics.
+Using a magnetic vortex-state micro-disk as a magnon-scattering reservoir, we show that intrinsic nonlinear interactions transform a simple microwave input into a high-dimensional spectral output suitable for time series predictions.
+Trained on the Mackey-Glass benchmark, which generates a cyclic yet aperiodic time series, the system achieves accurate and reliable predictions that rival state-of-the-art physical reservoirs.
 We further identify key design principles: spectral resolution governs the trade-off between dimensionality and accuracy, while combining multiple device geometries systematically improves performance.
 These results establish magnonics as a promising platform for unconventional computing, offering a path toward scalable and CMOS-compatible hardware for real-time prediction tasks.